eclipse-sumo/sumo/docs/web/docs/NETEDIT.md

 loaded at the start of the simulation.

-In SUMO the terms **node** and **junction** and **intersection** are used interchangeably (in NETEDIT the term junction is used throughout).
+In SUMO the terms **node** and **junction** and **intersection** are used interchangeably (in netedit the term junction is used throughout).

 # Edit Modes

-**NETEDIT** is controlled via various editing modes.
+**netedit** is controlled via various editing modes.
 This serves to reduce the number of clicks.
 For example, in **Delete mode** a click on any object deletes it.
 Edit modes are divided into two large sets (Supermodes), but with certain common modes.
 Supermode